Popular Tax Deductions, Credits & Benefits Kept With Tax Reform

-So much has been examined, analyzed, and written about changes in the new tax law (the Tax Cuts and Jobs Act, or TCJA), but little mention has been made to popular tax provisions that have not changed.
-The latest reform has left many popular credits, deductions and benefits in the tax bill, and here are a few highlights.
+So much has been examined, analyzed, and written about changes in the Tax Cuts and Jobs Act, or TCJA – but little mention has been made to popular tax provisions that have not changed.
+The TCJA has left many popular tax write-offs, credits and benefits unchanged.
+We provide an overview of some of them here.

-The Earned Income Tax Credit (EITC) – a popular tax credit with lower-income taxpayers, this credit can be worth up to $6,444 in 2018 (MFJ with three or more children).
+The Earned Income Tax Credit (EITC) – a popular tax credit with lower-income taxpayers, this credit can be worth up to $6,431 in 2018 (MFJ with three or more children).
 The credit begins to phase out once a taxpayer’s earned income rises above certain thresholds, based on filing status.
-Besides the higher credit in 2018 compared to 2017, nothing else about the EITC has changed in 2018.
+Besides the higher credit and income phaseout ranges in 2018 compared to 2017, nothing else about the EITC has changed in 2018.

-The Dependent Care Credit – Taxpayers who must pay daycare expenses so they can work may qualify for this popular tax credit.
-The credit ranges from 20% to 35% of eligible expenses, up to $3,000 for one qualifying person (child under 13 or other eligible dependent) and $6,000 for two or more qualifying people.
+The Dependent Care Credit – Taxpayers who must pay daycare expenses so they can work may qualify for the popular child care tax credit.
+The credit ranges from 20% to 35% of eligible expenses, up to $3,000 of expenses for one qualifying person (child under 13 or other eligible dependent) and $6,000 of expenses for two or more qualifying people.

 Taxability of Social Security benefits – A common tax break that benefits many, recipients of Social Security benefits do not need to pay tax on these benefits unless their “provisional” income exceeds a certain amount (the “base”), which depends on filing status.
 Once the base is reached, an increasing percentage of Social Security is taxable, up to 85% of Social Security benefits.
 None of a taxpayer’s Social Security benefits are included in income if provisional income doesn’t exceed the base amount.

 The Saver’s Credit – This credit is at least 10% and up to 50% of eligible contributions to IRAs and qualified retirement plans, up to a maximum credit of $1,000 ($2,000 for married taxpayers filing jointly).
 This popular tax credit varies based on the taxpayer’s modified adjusted gross income.
-Taxpayers who contribute to an IRA for 2018 by the tax filing date in 2019 may also claim the Saver’s Credit for 2018, if they qualify.
+Taxpayers who contribute to an IRA by the tax deadline may also claim the Saver’s Credit, if they qualify.